SAAssist/saassist-server/README.rst

 Overview
 ********

-Security APAR Assist (SAAssist) is a tool to centralized and control the security APARs for IBM AIX and IBM PowerVM environment.
+Security APAR Assist (SAAssist) is a tool to controls the security APARs for IBM AIX and IBM PowerVM environment.

-SAAssist has two basic components, the SAAssist Server and SAAssist Client.
+There are two basic components on SAAssist, SAAssist Server (saassist-server) and SAAssist Client (saassist-client).

-This is a Open Source software over Apache License 2.0
+This is a Open Source software licensed by Apache License 2.0.

-The Security APAR Assistant (included saassist-server and saassist-client) is not IBM Inc. software and are not supported or guaranteed by IBM Inc.
+The Security APAR Assistant (included saassist-server and saassist-client) is not a IBM Inc. software and it is not supported or guaranteed by IBM.

 IBM AIX, IBM PowerVM, Fix Level Recommended Tool website are registered trademarks of IBM Corporation in the United States, other countries, or both.

 How it works
 ************

-SAAssist Server (saassist-server) is the tool that works directly with IBM Fix Level Recommendation Tool (FLRT) website and creates the repository with APARs information and packages.
-Those APARs informations and packages are provided to SAAssist Clients (saassist-client) by HTTP or NFS.
+SAAssist Server (saassist-server) is the tool that works directly with IBM Fix Level Recommendation Tool (FLRT) website ( https://www-304.ibm.com/support/customercare/flrt/) and it creates a repository with APARs information and packages based on CVE or IV number.

-SAAssist Client (saassist-client) access the server by HTTP or NFS, get informations about APARs to check if the APAR issue affects the server and if desired this APAR fix can be installed.
+Those APARs informations and packages are accessed by SAAssist Client (saassist-client) through HTTP or NFS protocol and checks if the APAR affect the server and can be installed.

-Only the SAAssist Server needs to access the IBM FLRT website, proxy is also supported, and SAAssist Client needs access only SAAssist Server by HTTP or NFS.
+Only the SAAssist Server needs to access the IBM FLRT website, proxy is also supported and can be used.
+AAssist Client needs to access only SAAssist Server by HTTP or NFS.

+Schema overvivew
  .. code-block::

      _________________